Ravio partners with Comp to bring you trusted Brazil benchmarks

 Mercer’s give-to-get model also requires manual survey submissions and job mapping — adding to your workload and leaving room for errors that can skew benchmarks and misguide pay decisions.

-To help, we reviewed the market to find the best Mercer alternatives in 2025 — comparing 12 salary benchmarking providers side-by-side with Mercer.
+So, as you’re exploring Mercer alternatives, we’ve reviewed the market to find the best Mercer alternatives in 2026 – comparing 11 compensation benchmarking companies side-by-side with Mercer.

 Whether you’re choosing your first benchmarking provider, switching from Mercer, or just supplementing its data, you’ll see how each stacks up on coverage and compensation management features to find the right fit for your organisation.